hgeorge82/Marker-Spinner/README.md

 Thanks to him he helped me code it by adding an if statement and understand how to code works and where to put

 ## Week 3
-Hope: After I was done getting the button worked with the motors, I thought I was done, but I wasn't :/ Mr. Manning wanted an LCD now, I was like okay.
+Mariam: After I was done getting the button worked with the motors, I thought I was done, but I wasn't :/ Mr. Manning wanted an LCD now, I was like okay.
 I started doing research and I found some useful but not useful sources.
 Then I found out that Ellen was doing an LCD, so I went to her Github page and I noticed that her LCD code was different than what I was looking for.
 So I moved on and did some more research.
 I did research this whole week

 Hope: This week I began to work on a way to attach the markers to the wheel itself.
 When Skye first came she gave us some ideas with marker grips.
 So I took that idea and tweaked it a bit.
 I came up with the idea of using
 ## Sources:
 [gventre04 LCD Button](https://github.com/gventre04/CircuitPython/blob/master/lcd_button.py)